sosthenee/Football-computer-vision/README.md

 <img class="fit-picture" src="boundaries.png">

-<h3>Circles extracted after filtration:</h3>
+<h3>Circles extracted after applying the filter:</h3>

-<h5>The player's socks where also disturbing the process because they have the same color as the ball</h6>
+<h5>The players' socks were also disturbing the recognition process as they are the same color as the ball</h6>

 <img class="fit-picture" src="circles.png" >

-# Some informations
+# Some information
-The API provides pre-trained object detection models that have been trained on the COCO dataset.
+The API provides pre-trained object detection models that have been developed on the COCO dataset.
-I have chosen the SSDLite mobilenet v2 because i was interested in real time analysis.
+We have chosen the SSDLite mobilenet v2 due to the interest in real time analysis.

-I have used the pre-trained model and it's weights but it would be more efficient with additional data for training the model on the differents players  (Take some time obv)
+We have used the pre-trained model and its weights but it would be more efficient with additional data for training the model on the differents players (although this would obviously take more time).

-The boundarires.py file finds the HSV boundaries manualiy for Team detection
+The boundarires.py file finds the HSV boundaries manually for Team detection.

-The load_model_data.py file Load pipeline config and build a detection model and restore checkpoint so i can change the model easily
+The load_model_data.py file loads the pipeline configuration and builds a detection model, and then restores a checkpoint that allows the model to be changed easily.

 <h2>Developpement tools</h2>